 Everyone is with you

 When you go into the mountains, the mountains go into you.
-And the deeper you go and the further you journey, into yourself and into the land, the greater the risk you will lose you way.
+And the deeper you go and the further you journey, into yourself and into the land, the greater the risk you will lose your way.
 And if you lose your way, there is a risk that, while you are standing there, on the edge of the world looking out, trying to see where you fit in, no-one will find you.

 The day is still, there are no clouds and the eye travels out to the horizon and then goes a little bit further—because it can.
 When it meets the blue dome of the sky at the most distant range, you think, it must be a band of clouds.
 But it’s not.
 It’s the land, perched and pretending, like you, above all the world, that this is the sky, and you, the lonely runner, are flying.